BadElf/gps-sdk/README.md

 ![](https://img.shields.io/badge/license-BSD--New-green.svg)
 ![](https://img.shields.io/badge/version-v1.0.1-blue.svg)

 Bad Elf is excited to provide developers with the protocol information and sample code to communicate with Bad Elf GPS accessories across many platforms.
 This SDK provides real-time and native support for the wide range of data and configurations that each Bad Elf GPS accessory supports.

-We understand that applications have unique requirements and we have made every effort to ensure that our protocol is as lightweight and stable as possible.

 We strongly suggest developers review all the information contained here before starting to integrate the protocol or sample code into your application.

 ## Bad Elf Protocol Features
               |  Bad Elf
 --------------|------------------------------------------------------------
-:rocket: 	  | Fast and reliable positional data updates in binary or NMEA format
+:rocket: 	  | Fast and reliable positional data at 1-10Hz update rate
 :wrench:   | Access extended satellite and accuracy information not available elsewhere
 :computer: | Support for iOS, Android, Windows, and any other platform via Bluetooth SPP
 :book:     | No binary SDK to integrate into your app
-:pencil2:  | Properly formatted raw NMEA sentences
+:pencil2:  | Uses industry-standard NMEA sentences
-:octocat:  | Frequent spec updates and rapid support responses
+:octocat:  | Frequent firmware updates and rapid support responses

 ## Supported Platforms & Requirements